mearashadowfax/OpenStove/CONTRIBUTING.md

 ---
 title: "Name of Your Dish"
 description: "A short description of the dish.
 Aim for one or two sentences that evoke taste and appeal."

-author: "Your Name, GitHub Username or Alias" # Optional, if not provided will be set to default "anonymous".
+author: "Your Name, GitHub Username or Alias" # Optional, if not provided, remove the block, will be set to default "anonymous".
 pubDate: YYYY-MM-DD  # Publication date when you are writing the recipe.

 image: ""  # Optional: URL of an image or relative path to an image within the repository.
 imageAlt: ""  # Optional: A brief description of the image for accessibility.

 cookingTime:  # Cooking time in minutes.

 steps:
   - title: "Step Name" # Optional, can be left blank
     actions: